Judge Jules: DJ career and radio shows

 In September 2007, the show was moved to 01:00 – 03:00 on Saturday mornings.
 Because of his DJ commitments on Friday evenings, it was now pre-recorded instead of being broadcast live.
 From September 2008, the show was moved forward to 23:00 – 01:00 on Friday evening.
 The reason for the move was the departure of Dave Pearce, whose Dance Anthems show was moved to BBC Radio 6 Music.
 His show attracted a wide audience from around the world due to Radio 1's online presence and the Sirius Satellite Radio network in the United States and Canada.
 Through the radio show, he was responsible for launching many popular trance tunes and acts in the UK, and was a pioneer for commercial contemporary dance music.
 Many people send their unreleased tracks to him: according to his own website, during the time when his show was being produced, he received between 250 and 300 promos per week.
 His Radio 1 show was produced by independent production company Somethin' Else.

 O'Riordan was also a substitute presenter for the long-running Radio 1 weekend show The Essential Mix, which included hosting the Benga mix in 2008.
 He presented his last show on Radio 1 on 30 March 2012.

 He also has an internationally syndicated radio show called "The Global Warm Up" (also produced by Somethin' Else) which can be heard across the US, Russia, Europe (including RTÉ 2fm) and the Middle East or via podcast.
 As of May 2019, there have been 792 episodes of the Global Warm Up.

 Alongside his full-time job as an entertainment lawyer, in 2019, O'Riordan still tours frequently as a DJ and continues to play at notable venues such as Zero Gravity Dubai and Ministry of Sound, and at events such as Luminosity Beach Festival, Creamfields and Dreamstate USA.

 Judge Jules: Live

 In March 2019, O'Riordan announced his 'Judge Jules: Live' project which features O'Riordan playing dance classics alongside a 10-piece jazz band and two vocalists.
 The show debuted at The Plug in Sheffield on Saturday 22 March, with four further dates announced in London, Manchester, Birmingham and Bristol.
 The live project differs heavily from other comparable shows because the tracks are all re-written for the band to play from the ground up in a different style, specifically for this show.

+The live show is billed as a 90-minute performance featuring the full ten-piece Judge Jules Live Band, with a partial DJ set from Jules himself.